 Op-Ed

 From the western banks of the Missouri River to the Mississippi River in the east, our beautiful state is dotted with family farms, manufacturing plants, and strong communities of all sizes.
 The main streets of our towns, small and large, are lined with shops, restaurants, and businesses that keep our communities vibrant.
+In Congress, advancing policies that support our main streets, invest in agriculture, and grow our economy is a top priority for me.

 As a limited-government fiscal conservative, I strongly believe that, by responsibly cutting taxes for families, farmers, and businesses on Main Street, we can grow our economy and incentivize hard work.